DevExpress/testcafe-action/README.md

           args: "chrome my-fixture.js"
 ```

-The [checkout](https://github.com/actions/checkout) action checks out the repository.
+The [checkout](https://github.com/actions/checkout) action fetches the repository.
 Then `testcafe-action` installs TestCafe and runs `my-fixture.js` in Chrome.

 This workflow is triggered when you push changes to the repository.
 The job runs on a Windows virtual machine.